devbecode/projeto-vidrelo-server/README.md

   yarn or yarn install
 ```

-- Creation of the ormconfig.js file using this code:
+- Creation of the ormconfig.js file using this code (if you don't have it already):

 ```bash
   module.exports = {